-Note: Special Abilities Unified National Teams must comprise of a minimum 1:1 ratio of athletes with and without intellectual disabilities per team.
-The ECU reserves the right to split the Special Abilities Unified Divisions into Special Abilities Unified (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional (100% athletes with intellectual disabilities per team) on the condition that 3 or more National Teams are registered that would comply with each divisions composition requirements.
+Note: Special Abilities Unified Teams must comprise of a minimum 1:1 ratio of athletes with and without intellectual disabilities per team.
+The ECU reserves the right to split the Special Abilities Unified Divisions into Special Abilities Unified (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional (100% athletes with intellectual disabilities per team) on the condition that 3 or more Teams are registered that would comply with each divisions composition requirements.

-Note: Adaptive Abilities Unified National Teams must comprise of 25% or more athletes with disabilities per team.
-Additionally, under the criteria of Section 2.4:
+Note: Adaptive Abilities Unified Teams must comprise of 25% or more athletes with disabilities per team in compliance with the ECU Adaptive Abilities qualification guidelines.

-- ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Visual Impairment (see Section 2.4, #12);

-- ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Hearing Impairment (see Section 2.4, #14).
+- ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Visual Impairment, based on participation; - ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Hearing Impairment, based on participation.